bee-queue/bee-queue/README.md

 In short: we needed to mix and match things that Kue does well with things that Bull does well, and we needed to squeeze out more performance.
 There's also a [long version](https://github.com/LewisJEllis/bee-queue/wiki/Origin) with more details.

 Bee-Queue starts by combining Bull's simplicity and robustness with Kue's ability to send events back to job creators, then focuses heavily on minimizing overhead, and finishes by being strict about [code quality](https://github.com/LewisJEllis/bee-queue/blob/master/.eslintrc) and [testing](https://coveralls.io/r/LewisJEllis/bee-queue?branch=master).
-It compromises on breadth of features, so there are certainly cases where Kue or Bull might be preferable (see below).
+It compromises on breadth of features, so there are certainly cases where Kue or Bull might be preferable (see [Contributing](#contributing)).

 Bull and Kue do things really well and deserve a lot of credit.
 Bee-Queue borrows ideas from both, and Bull was an especially invaluable reference during initial development.

-#### Missing Features
-- Job scheduling: Kue and Bull do this.
-- Worker tracking: Kue does this.
-- All-workers pause-resume: Bull does this.
-- Web interface:  Kue has a nice one built in, and someone made [one for Bull](https://github.com/ShaneK/Matador).
-- Job priority: multiple queues get the job done in simple cases, but Kue has first-class support.
-Bull provides a wrapper around multiple queues.

-Some of these are potential future additions; please comment if you're interested in any of them!

 #### Why Bees?
 Bee-Queue is like a bee because it: